quatico-solutions/websmith/docs/write-your-own-addon.md

 Inside your addons directory, create a directory that contains a file `addon.ts`.
 This file is called the addon activator and it requires a function `activate(ctx: AddonContext)`.
 The activator is called before the compilation process to register the addon in the appropriate step during the compilation process.

-You can register several kinds of addons: `Generator`, `Processor`, `Transformer` and `TargetPostTransformer`
+You can register several kinds of addons: `Generator`, `Processor`, `Transformer` and `ResultProcessor`

 - `Generator` can be used to create additional files (eg documentation) based on your source code files.
 - `Processor` can be used to alter a source input file during the compilation.
 - `Transformer` can be used to alter the generated JavaScript result during the JS emission phase.
-- `TargetPostTransformer` can be used to execute project wide functionality after the compilation has finished.
+- `ResultProcessor` can be used to execute project wide functionality after the compilation has finished.

 ## Choose your addon kind

 - `Generators` (**per file**) are executed first.
 Generators can not alter the source code, giving every Generator the guarantee that they have unmodified source code as created by the developer.
 - `Processors` (**per file**) are executed after `Generators` but before the standard TypeScript compilation and allow you to alter the source code to alter aspects that with TypeScripts CustomTransformers can no longer be altered.
 - `Transformers` (**per file**) are executed after `Processors` and are [standard TypeScript CustomTransformers](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API#traversing-the-ast-with-a-little-linter) that allow you to modify the code as the TypeScript to JavaScript transpilation takes place.
-- `TargetPostTransformers` (**per compilation target**) are executed after the compilation has finished. `TargetPostTransformers` can not alter the source code but have access to the transformed source code and compilation results.
+- `ResultProcessors` (**per compilation target**) are executed after the compilation has finished. `ResultProcessors` can not alter the source code but have access to the transformed source code and compilation results.

 ### Rule of thumb